Data Science in Infectious Disease Modeling using R

 Module Content:

-This course will consist of 3 themes:
+This course will consist of three interconnected themes:

 Instructors